 Logged trips have different dispositions.
 When initially logged, trips are considered pending, and subsequently have two dispositions: closed or cancelled.
 A trip can be closed by selecting landing reports from a menu or manually entering the end of the trip information, or a trip can be cancelled.
 The vessel operator may change the dates of a logged trip regardless of selection status prior to or instead of cancellation.
 However, trips that have not been closed at the end of the calendar year are automatically cancelled by the ODDS to prevent 2020 ODDS trips from affecting the deployment rates set for the 2021 ADP.
 Trips that were selected to be monitored by ODDS and are subsequently cancelled trigger the next logged trip to automatically inherit the selected status.
 These trips are termed inherited trips.

 The extent to which trip-selections are changed from the time they are entered can be determined by comparing the rate of trip observation expected from 1) random selection of all logged trips (initial random selection) and 2) random selection of remaining trips after cancellations, waivers, and inherited trips.
 In any case, the proportion of trips selected to be observed should fall within what would be expected given the binomial distribution (since each trip is either selected or not selected).
-The rates obtained (%, with associated p-value based on the binomial distribution) in the initial selection process were within expected ranges (p < 0.05) for all strata and time periods (Table 2).
+The rates obtained (%, with associated p-value based on the binomial distribution) in the initial selection process were within expected ranges (p < > 0.05) for all strata and time periods (Table 2).
 The final selection rate after trips were closed, cancelled, or waived were also within expected bounds for all strata and time periods.
 Final selection rates were not evaluated for the second time period within observed strata, due to the waivers being issued at that time.
 With the agency granting waivers, any expectations for coverage rates were nullified.
 The only stratum, time period, and point in the ODDS process that showed evidence of selection rates outside of expectations were the selection rates for the TRW stratum in the second time period after cancellations and after inherits (Table 2).
 The selection rates for TRW during this time were lower than expected, suggesting that selected trips were cancelled at a higher rate than trips that were not selected for coverage.

 The lack of linkage between the ODDS and eLandings contributes to the differences between programmed selection rates in ODDS and trips that are ultimately observed.
 Currently, ODDS provides users with a list of Report IDs from eLandings from which to close their logged trips.
 However, these data are not validated or error checked, making them unreliable in their current state.
 This linkage between the logged (ODDS) trip (with its selection probability) and its associated landing information is necessary to evaluate potential improvements in deployment efficiency within the partial coverage fleet.